harshitg123/Dart/README.md

    2. Atom Text Editor - Installation OR any text editor you have but strongly recommended to use "Atom" or "visual studio".

-        * Download Atom from https://atom.io this link.
+        * Download Atom from https://atom.io this link

         * Download Visual Studio from https://code.visualstudio.com.